marcrleonard/LineDream/README.md

 ![](./example.svg)

 LineDream is a generative art library for Python.
 It is heavily influenced by P5 and Processing.
-However, it takes a more object oriented approach, with less global states.
+However, it takes a more object oriented approach, with less global state in regards to styling and transformations.

-Currently, output files are saved as SVGs.
+The current output target is SVG.
+As this provides a robust output set for vector graphics.
 There is not yet support for a draw loop - it is single frame output, but you could use a loop to simulate this.
+There are future plans to implement an OpenGL render window.

-The library was originally created to make art for a pen plotter, however, the inner object structure could be applied to many different rendering platforms.
+LineDream library was originally created to make art for a pen plotter, however, the inner object structure could be applied to many different rendering platforms.

 Installation
 ------------